rajesh-adk-137/autogenius/README.md

-## Usage
+## Additional Guidance

 1. Access the frontend application by opening your browser and navigating to [http://localhost:5173](http://localhost:5173).
 2. For the backend, make sure Docker containers are running and accessible.
+3. Follow the readme inside the database folder to setup the mysql database using the used_cars_db_dump.sql file.
-3. Follow the steps in `MINDSDB_MODEL_SETUP.md` to create and manage predictive models in MindsDB.
+4. Follow the steps in `MINDSDB_MODEL_SETUP.md` to create and manage predictive models in MindsDB, ensure the database server is running at port 3306.
+5. Run the fastapi backend.

 ## Demo